Proofreading tips and tricks can help you write more readable, clear, and concise material.

 44. Check Accessibility

-Accessible writing ensures all readers understand the text, including those with different mental and physical abilities.
-That includes the language used, the text’s structure, and how the content is organized and presented.
-One way to check this is to have a good proofreading partner who can offer suggestions to ensure your work is easy to comprehend.
+Accessibility refers to how easily a person can understand your material.
+One way to check this is to have a good proofreading partner who can offer suggestions to make sure your work is easy to comprehend.

 46. Use Professional Proofreading Tools